 What Is Ripple and How Does It Work?

 Ripple is a decentralised peer-to-peer network that provides a digital payment protocol to financial institutions.
 It enables seamless digital money transfer, whether you want to send conventional funds in dollars or cryptocurrencies like bitcoin.
 The network has it's token denoted by XRP.
-By market capital, Ripple is currently the fourth-largest cryptocurrency.
+By market capital, XRP is currently the fourth-largest cryptocurrency.
 One of the unique facts about XRP is that all the tokens are pre-mined.

 RippleNet, which is powered by the network of servers, is an open-source platform that has been designed to enable affordable and fast financial transactions.
 The XRP token signifies the transfer of value across RippleNet.
 It acts as a mediator for exchanges allowing users to buy and sell both fiat and cryptocurrencies.